ymirapp/docs/docs/reference/configuration.md

 **type**: `int | false` **default**: `10`

-The environment-level default concurrency value that is inherited by `website`.
+The environment-level default concurrency value that is inherited by `website` and `queue` functions.
 This option controls the maximum number of Lambda functions that can exist at the same time for each function type.
 (AWS calls this [reserved concurrency][2].)
 Setting this option to `false` removes the limit and allows unrestricted scaling.

 Individual function types can override this default by specifying their own `concurrency` value:
 - `website` functions inherit this value by default
+- `queue` functions inherit this value by default

 ::: tip Check out the guide
 Looking for more information on how to configure your environment for high `concurrency` values?
 Check out this [guide][10].